-[Insert screenshot and brief explanation here.]
+I used the above commands to insert new equipment orders into the Orders table.

 In the Customers table, perform a query to count all records where the city is Woonsocket, Rhode Island.

 How many records are in the Customers table where the field “city” equals “Woonsocket”?
+7